 As an award winner as soon as it left the pen, Sienna, the Cowgirl Fairy is the first in this chapter book series.
 Sienna is not your normal cowgirl, for she’s half human and half fairy.
 But Sienna wants nothing to do with fairies.
 When her ma sends her to fairy camp instead of cowgirl camp, she ain’t none too happy.
 Not only must she deal with cliquish fairies who reject her spunky spirit and outspoken ways, she must also noodle out how to help Mother Nature end the Texas drought.
 Can Sienna balance cowgirling with some tried ’n’ true fairy skills to both fit in and make it rain?

-A Reader Views Reviewers Choice Award winner written by Alayne Kay Christian, and illustrated by Brian Martin.
-This this is a fun book for anyone who has interest in cowgirls, fairies, magic, horses, weather, or Texas
+A Reader Views Reviewers Choice Award and a fun book for anyone who has interest in cowgirls, fairies, magic, horses, weather, or Texas.

 You can watch the book trailer here.